irods/irods_rfcs/README.md

 # RFC process

-1. Copy `00000000_template.md` to a new file and fill in the details.
+1. Copy `0000_template.md` to a new file, rename it (increment from largest current RFC), and fill in the details.
 Commit this version in your own fork of the repository or a branch.

 2. Submit a pull request (PR) to add your new file to the main repository.
    Each RFC should get its own pull request.